nmtrang29/blog/src/content/posts/side-projects.md

 ---
 title: Side projects (AI/ML & creative coding)
-pubDate: '2021-04-01'
+pubDate: '2025-04-01'
 ---

-Outside of design, I enjoy using code as a medium for creative expression and experimentation.
-In my work, I often take a playful, sometimes naive approach to digital tools, mixing inputs and outputs in unconventional ways.
+Outside of design, I enjoy using code as a medium for creative expression and experimentation, often taking a playful approach, using tools in unconventional ways.
 Below are some of my favorite projects since 2018.

 ---

 ##### Study with Me, 2018
 I made this app for my sister to help her stay focused during exam season.
 Inspired by the [‘Study With Me’ video series](https://www.youtube.com/watch?v=1ex_bNIFR1A) on YouTube, the application plays a 1-hour video of someone quietly studying.
-It can detect when my sisters look away, and will nag her whenever she gets distracted.
+It can detect when my sister look away, and will nag her whenever she gets distracted.

 **Tools**</br>
 Wekinator, Processing, OpenCV